 My U visa was approved a year ago, and I just got married a month ago, to someone who is in the U.S. without papers.
 Can my spouse get a U visa, too?
 He needs to fix his immigration status.

-The spouse of a U visa holder can't get a U visa in the traditional way, as a derivative (who obtains benefits through the primary applicant).
+The spouse of a U visa holder can't get a U visa in the traditional way for family members, as a derivative (who obtains benefits through the primary applicant).
 All is not lost, however, so keep reading.

 In order for your spouse to have gotten a U visa with you, as a derivative, you would both have had to have been married to each other at the time that you applied for the U visa.
 According to the facts you've set forward, you got married after you applied for your U visa, such that your spouse does not qualify as your derivative.

-Still, it is a good idea to consult an immigration attorney about your husband's case, because USCIS can exercise discretion to deny cases like this, and a denial of an adjustment application often leads to the applicant being placed into removal proceedings (commonly called "deportation").
+Nonetheless, it is a good idea to consult an immigration attorney about your husband's case, because USCIS can exercise discretion to deny cases like this, and a denial of either the Form I-929 or the adjustment application often leads to the applicant being placed into removal proceedings (commonly called "deportation").